 What it got wrong: No clear CTAs

-Bad News Website Design
+Bad Website Design: News

 What it got wrong: Whitespace

-Bad Education Website Design
+Bad Website Design: Education

 What it got wrong: Inconsistency

-While an animated background can add more personality and depth than a solid background, the speed and glitch effect of Yale’s distracts from the rest of its content.
-The inconsistent use of colors, fade effects, borders, and font styles (there’s uppercase, lowercase, italicized, bold, underlined, and normal font) is also distracting and confusing.
+While an animated background can add more personality and depth than a solid background, Yale's speed and glitch effect distract from the rest of its content.
+The inconsistent use of colors, fade effects, borders, and font styles (uppercase, lowercase, italicized, bold, underlined, and regular font) is distracting.